aojo247/DataEngineering/README.md

 **Technologies:**
 - Python
 - SQL
-- Power BI
+- Power BI (????)

 **Setup and Deployment:**
 [More details about this deployment will be found in the AWS > NBA Directory]

 ## Future Projects
 This repository will be continuously updated with new projects, showcasing advanced data engineering techniques and integrations.
+- AWS Cost And Usage Analysis with S3, EMR, PySpark (Alternative Setup with Glue for Athena Queries)
+- Streaming Project / Project with AWS Glue, Data Pipeline

 ## Contact